Alaeddine17/Tolina/README.md

 # 📜 License
 This project is open-source under the MIT License.

-# 🛠️ Local Setup You can set up this project locally by following these steps:
+# 🛠️ Local Setup You can set up this project locally by:

-Using HTTPS git clone : https://github.com/Alaeddine17/tolina.git
+Using HTTPS git clone https://github.com/Alaeddine17/tolina.git

 # Tolina preview